-Face Detection, along with pupil detection as an additional available feature, is an important component of the autofocus system on the EOS R. This is a function that is quite similar to Sony’s Eye AF, with the exception that eye detection on Sony cameras works in both the AF-S and Continuous Shooting modes, however on the EOS R, pupil detection is only accessible in the One-Shot AF mode.
+Face Detection, along with pupil detection as an additional available feature, is an essential component of the autofocus system on the EOS R. This is a function that is quite similar to Sony’s Eye AF, with the exception that eye detection on Sony cameras works in both the AF-S and Continuous Shooting modes, however on the EOS R, pupil detection is only accessible in the One-Shot AF mode.

-Because Face and Pupil Detection only works when the camera is set to One-Shot AF, it is important to keep in mind that if the face of your subject moves even slightly between the time the camera locks focus and the time you press the shutter button, there is a good chance that the eye will no longer remain in focus.
+Because Face and Pupil Detection only works when the camera is set to One-Shot AF, it is essential to keep in mind that if the face of your subject moves even slightly between the time the camera locks focus and the time you press the shutter button, there is a good chance that the eye will no longer remain in direction.
 This is something that should be taken into consideration.

 AI-Servo (Continuous Autofocus)

-The AF mechanism of the EOS R is pretty good when used in continuous focusing, however, the Subject Tracking mode is hindered by erratic hunting.
+The AF mechanism of the EOS R is pretty good when used in continuous focusing.
+However, the Subject Tracking mode is hindered by erratic hunting.

 Monitoring of Subjects